domanisamuel/uliza-api/README.md

   {
     "post_id": 3,
     "tag": "question",
-    "content":"What tech stacks does Airbnb use?"
+    "content":"What tech stack does Airbnb use?"
   }

 ```